deltachat/message-parser/spec.md

 ### `hello@delta.chat` - Email addresses

 Make email addresses clickable, opens the chat with that contact and creates it if it does not already exist.

+#### Format

+- format should follow standards (as time of writing the current implementation is still fairly dumb)
+- trailing `.` is not part of the email address and should not be parsed with it.

+<a name="mentions" id="mentions"></a>

+### Mentions `@hello@delta.chat`

+Clickable mentions, opens profile view for a contact.
+UI may replace email address by display name and highlight it to distinguish it from normal text.
+(like other messengers do it, look at telegram, discord, element and so on)

+#### Format

+A valid email address preceded by an `@` character.
+Reuses parsing logic from [email address](#email-addresses).

+#### Other uses

+There will be a dedicated api that just extracts mentions from a text that will be used by deltachat core to be able to notify users when they are mentioned.

+#### In Message Composer

+the message input field should provide autocomletions as user types @Displayname or @user@email.address

 <a name="links" id="links"></a>